 The activist summed up her feelings about that heavily documented day in her “Rosa Parks: My Story” autobiography in 1992: “I was not tired physically, or no more tired than I usually was at the end of a working day.
 I was not old, although some people have an image of me as being old then.
 I was 42.
 No, the only tired I was, was tired of giving in.”

 Parks, the secretary of the Montgomery NAACP chapter at the time, was not the first woman to refuse to vacate her seat.
 Claudette Colvin, Susie McDonald, Mary Louise Smith and other women were arrested for their resistance to the segregated bus system.
-A small boycott snowballed into a major boycott that lasted more than 300 days, starving revenue for the Alabama buses operations.
+A small boycott snowballed into a major boycott that lasted more than 300 days, starving revenue for the Alabama bus operations.

 Colvin, Parks and the other female protesters, along with Rev. Dr. Martin Luther King Jr., in solidarity with one another, supported a major legal case, Browder V. Gayle, that caused a reversal in course pertaining to bus segregation in 1956.
-Black folks won the agency to sit in whatever seats they wanted, a right that should have been there’s from the start.
+Black folks won the agency to sit in whatever seats they wanted, a right that should have been there from the start.